 - 1. The duration of the exam is exactly 2 hours. - 2.
 Written exams are administered according to the approved schedule. - 3.
 Students may enter the auditorium where the written exam is administered only with an ID card (Passport or student ID card).
 The presence of persons not participating in the examination procedure is prohibited. - 4.
 The proctor reconciles the identification document with the admission permission slip.
 A student who has a discipline clearance rating of less than 50% is not allowed to take the written exam. - 5.
 The proctor (calls the names from the list and sits them down according to the list) starts them in the auditorium. - 6.
 Late students are not allowed to take the exam. - 7.
-Proctor gives each student an answer sheet (if necessary, the student may take an additional answer sheet) and gives the student a ticket for the discipline being passed. - 8.
+Proctor gives each student an answer sheet (if necessary, the student may take an additional answer sheet) and gives the student the opportunity to choose a ticket for the discipline being passed (the text of the ticket should not be visible to the student). - 8.
 Students present at the exam must sign the admission form. - 9.
 The start and end times of the written exam are recorded on the blackboard. - 10.
 During the written exam, students' questions on the content of the examination tickets are not considered.